JetBrains-Research/IntelliJDeodorant/README.md

 </p>

 ## Contacts
-If you have any questions about the plugin or want to report any bugs, feel free to contact us using [GitHub Issues](https://github.com/JetBrains-Research/IntelliJDeodorant/issues).
+If you have any questions about the plugin or want to report any bugs, feel free to contact us using [Gitter](https://gitter.im/intellijdeodorant/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link) or [GitHub Issues](https://github.com/JetBrains-Research/IntelliJDeodorant/issues).
 If you want to contribute, please create pull requests.